augusto1024/pg-arango-transform/README.md

 - Run `npm install`
 - Run `npm run start`

+### Eject migration

+- Be sure to have Arango & Postgres credentials on `.env` file
+- Run `npm run migrate`

+### Run checks

+- Run `npm run checks`

+1. Check number of collections equal to number of tables
+2. Check number of table nows equal number of collection nodes

 ### If you want to run ArangoDB with Docker

 - Install Docker